otlib/otlib-libot/README.md

               from data values produced in the original SCR0 prototype.
 This issue is documented, albeit
               rudimentarily, in the filesystem directory
-              `assets/isstrk/SCRO_IND0_DIVERGE/` in which the _lime
+              `assets/isstrk/SCRO_IND0_DIVERGE/` in which chart, the
-              green_ indicator lines are produced with the SCR0 implementation and the _aqua_ hued indicator lines are produced with the IND0 implementation.
+              _lime green_ indicator lines are produced with the SCR0
+              implementation and the _aqua_ hued indicator lines are produced with the IND0 implementation.
 Notably, the IND0 implementation is producing _drawn indicator_ data of a